Home Solar Panel Installation – A Complete Guide

 These companies have been vetted by the manufacturers and have permission to sell their products.
 Some dealers have in-house installation teams whereas others contract with outside companies.

 Full-service providers do everything (outside of producing the equipment) needed to get solar installed on your house.
 From system design to installation and financing these companies are a one-stop-shop.

 Getting Solar Bids

 Making sure you’re accounting for the important consideration and getting a competitive price for your solar installation requires getting multiple bids.
 Getting a bid will typically involve a company representative visiting your home for a site visit.
-During this visit, the representative will assess your roof and discuss their offering and approach.
+Although, since the pandemic, most solar contractors can provide preliminary solar quotes using remote solar design software within hours of receiving your request for a proposal.
+During a site visit, the representative will assess your roof’s structure and condition, gather details of your electrical infrastructure and location and discuss their offering and approach.
 During this meeting, try to assess the reliability and reputation of the company by asking questions such as:

 - Are they NABCEP-certified?

 - Are they licensed and bonded (ask for license number)?

 - How long have they been in business and how many installations have they done?

 - Can they share references of 3 past customers?

 - Do they subcontract out the work, and if so how do they ensure quality workmanship from subcontractors?